eclipse-che/che-operator/.ci/README.md

 ###### Jobs
 - Eclipse Che Updates.
 This job basically installs the latest official Eclipse Che release and then update Che to the new release detected in PR.
 Note this PR check runs against `main` branch and all 7.* branches.
 - Eclipse Che Nightly OLM files.
-Job which deploy Eclipse Che nightly using latest version.
+A job that deploys Eclipse Che nightly using the latest version.

 All Openshift CI checks name in pull request have a special nomenclature.
 Example: ci/prow/v3-che-operator-update where: `v3` is Openshift4 version and `che-operator-update` is the name of the job.